p-slash/lyspeq/README.md

 + Karaçaylı N. G., et al., 2021, MNRAS (submitted), [arXiv](https://arxiv.org/abs/2108.10870)

 # Changelog
++ Continuum marginalization now has lambda polynomial templates.
+New keywords in config are `ContinuumLambdaMargOrder` for lambda polynomials, `ContinuumLogLambdaMargOrder` for log lambda polynomials.
 + `DynamicChunkNumber` to dynamically chunk spectrum into multiple segments.
 This is achieved by moving quadratic estimator to a new class `Chunk` and using `OneQSOEstimate` as a wrapper for multiple chunks instead. `MAX_PIXELS_IN_FOREST 1000` due to typical performance limitations.
 If a given spectrum has more pixels than this, resulting `nchunks` will be greater than `DynamicChunkNumber`.
 + Continuum marginalization is now implemented with Sherman-Morrison identity.
 New option `ContinuumMargOrder` decides the maximum order of `ln lambda`.
 E.g., `ContinuumMargOrder 1` will marginalize out constant and slope.
 Old options `ContinuumMargAmp` and `ContinuumMargDerv` are removed.
 + `ResoMatDeconvolutionM (double)` option is added to config file.
 It deconvolves the resolution matrix with this value if >0.
 Should be around 1.